Skip to content

 Maintaining confidentiality

-If people want to share why they need a Warm Space, they will be listened to and they will be signposted to where they can go for help where possible.
+If people want to share why they need a Welcome Space, they will be listened to and they will be signposted to where they can go for help where possible.
 Staff and volunteers won't tell anyone else unless they are given permission or it is because of safeguarding.

 We are here to help

-Someone will be present throughout a visit to a Warm Space should they be needed.
+Someone will be present throughout a visit to a Welcome Space should they be needed.
 If people need additional help or support with the cost of living, staff and volunteers will put them in touch with organisations that might be able to help.

-Warm space logo in orange text
+Welcome space logo in orange text

 In partnership with

-• Warm space in orange text
+• Welcome space in orange text